Carp borrows its looks from Clojure but the runtime semantics are much closer to those of ML or Rust.

 (String.length x))

-When you use a module, its declarations are brought into the current scope.
-If you use a module in the global scope, all of its declarations are brought into global scope after the call to use.
-Similarly, if you use a module in another module’s scope, its declarations can be referred to without qualifiers within the scope of the module:
+a module in the global scope, all of its declarations are brought into global scope after the call to use

 (use String)